WalltoWall/MAI_4159/docs/basic-file-structure.md

     React components used for Slices.
 See the [Slices](concept-slices.md) concept documentation for more details.

-    - `src/slices/PageBody.js`

-      Root Slices file where are Page Body Slices are registered for use in the main page template.
-See the [Create a Slice](guide-create-a-slice.md) guide for more details.

   - `src/templates/`

     Reusable React components used as templates for pages.
 Typically this will